jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: Four o'clock.
 We'll do another 15 minutes.
 Do you have another question?

-Q: Why is having too much cream caused osteoporosis?
+Q: Why does having too much cream cause osteoporosis?

 A: Any kind of...
 See, when your body utilizes fat in the body, it needs a certain amount of protein to utilize it.
 Also needs a certain amount of minerals.
 It's very mineral deficient.
 And it causes a lot of need for minerals.
 So if you're eating a lot of cream, it's difficult to digest already.
 And you've got a mineral deficiency or you're not keeping up with eating enough cheese.
 Then you're going to have a mineral deficiency.
 But you'll do that by overeating any kind of oil or any kind of fat.